Associate Director, Wellesley Centers for Women

 ghall@wellesley[dot]edu \ Phone: 781-283-2530

-Georgia Hall, Ph.D., is a senior research scientist at the National Institute on Out-of-School Time (NIOST) and associate director of the Wellesley Centers for Women (WCW).
+Georgia Hall, Ph.D., is director of the National Institute on Out-of-School Time (NIOST) and associate director of the Wellesley Centers for Women (WCW).
 Hall specializes in research and evaluation on youth development programs, settings, and learning experiences.
-Her work has focused extensively on strategies to improve out-of-school time program quality along with investigation of summer learning programs and STEM initiatives for girls.
+Her work has focused extensively on strategies to improve out-of-school time program quality along with investigations of summer learning programs and STEM initiatives for girls.
 Hall serves as principal investigator on several multi-year research projects and is a frequent presenter at national conferences, seminars, and meetings.

 In 2015, Hall began working in collaboration with Global Evaluation and Applied Research Solution (GEARS) on the 21st Century Community Learning Centers (21st CCLC) State Monitoring and Technical Assistance Project with the U.S. Department of Education.
 As principal investigator on this project, Hall gathers data on program improvement, provides technical expertise to state education agencies, and provides the U.S. Department of Education with fiscal, analytical, and logistic services to monitor grant compliance.
 Hall is also the technical assistance and training partner to the Massachusetts Department of Elementary and Secondary Education 21st CCLC Program.
 In this role, Hall develops, tests, and refines tools to measure youth outcomes and out-of-school time program quality.